Icelandic moss plant. For the cardiovascular system. Use for cough

 The medicinal properties of the plant were known 400 years ago.
 And today they do not refuse his help.
 Most often, Icelandic moss is used for coughs.
 In addition, it treats:

-• colds: influenza, SARS;
+• colds: flu, ARVI;

-• throat diseases: tonsillitis, tonsillitis, pharyngitis;
+• throat diseases: sore throats, tonsillitis, pharyngitis;

 • V complex therapy– bronchitis and allergies.

 Cetraria destroys viruses and bacteria, working in unison with the immune system.
 Icelandic moss helps not only with colds, they are treated various ailments.
-For example, it relieves foci of inflammation, fights cancer and aging of the body, and helps with stress.
+For example, it relieves inflammation, fights cancer and aging of the body, and helps with stress.

 There are different recipes for using Icelandic moss for coughs.
 Here are the most common ones:

-Syrup and yogurt for the treatment of children
+Syrup and yogurt for treating children

-• Iceland moss thallus extract;
+• Icelandic moss thallus extract;

 • Eucalyptus oil;